Mental health

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 67

 Before any treatment is started, you are entitled to be told about the benefits and likely side effects of that treatment.
 Even when your consent to that treatment is not required, you must still be given information about it.
-The information should be in a form that you can understand and should be repeated if necessary.
+The information should be given in a way that you can understand and should be repeated if necessary.

 Right 6: The right to refuse video recording